-Nintendo have always produced some incredible games for their consoles, but which ones do you think went on to become the most rare SNES games of all time?
+Nintendo has always produced some incredible games for their consoles, but which ones do you think went on to become the rarest SNES games of all time?

 The SNES was the king of side-scrolling action, with games such as Donkey Kong Country and Earthworm Jim taking over a large portion of my childhood.
 Everything about it was exciting and still is.
 The controller defined the ’90s and still gets retro gamers excited to this day.